iamAbasu7/Incubyte-TDD-Assessment/README.md

+- Clone this repo :

+`git clone git@github.com:iamAbasu7/Incubyte-TDD-Assessment.git`

+- Go into the directory :

+`cd Incubyte-TDD-Assessment`

-In the src/index.ts file try to console log your inputs like this :
+-In the src/index.ts file try to console log your inputs like this :

 ```
 console.log(calculator.add("2"))